Philippe Selendy is a founding partner of Selendy & Gay.

 Heralded as “The Man Who Took on Wall Street” by the Financial Times, Philippe has recovered more than $35 billion for clients in the last decade alone.
 These successes include an unprecedented $25 billion settlement for U.S. taxpayers stemming from residential mortgage-backed securities suits brought against the world’s largest banks, a representation which earned Philippe The American Lawyer’s “Litigator of the Year” award and first-ever Grand Prize in Litigation.

-Named one of the nation’s top 100 trial lawyers by Benchmark Litigation, a “Leading Lawyer” by Lawdragon and a “Trailblazer” (twice) by the National Law Journal, Philippe has over 25 years of experience in complex commercial litigation with particular expertise in securities, financial products, insurance, energy, and antitrust disputes.
+Named one of the nation’s top 100 trial lawyers by Benchmark Litigation, an “exceptionally talented” securities litigator by Chambers & Partners and a “Trailblazer” (twice) by the National Law Journal, Philippe has over 25 years of experience in complex commercial litigation with particular expertise in securities, financial products, insurance, energy, and antitrust disputes.
 He is also routinely sought after to represent clients in domestic and international arbitrations and high-stakes public sector litigations.

 Repeatedly recognized as a “Securities MVP” and “Banking MVP” (Law360), and a “Leading Lawyer in Securities Plaintiff Litigation” (Legal 500), Philippe has secured landmark trial and appellate victories on behalf of both plaintiffs and defendants.